-LMDC proposes to allocate \$1,270,000 for the Lower Manhattan Information Program (LowerManhattan.info) for an additional year of funding from 2004 through 2005.
-LowerManhattan.info provides people who live in, work in, and visit Lower Manhattan with a single source of essential news and information about the area and its recovery.
-It is led by the City of New York in partnership with the LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level.
+This Partial Action Plan allocates \$1,270,000 for the Lower Manhattan Information Program (LowerManhattan.info) for an additional year of funding from 2004 through 2005.
+LowerManhattan.info provided people who lived in, work in, and visited Lower Manhattan with a single source of essential news and information about the area and its recovery.
+It was led by the City of New York in partnership with the LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level.

 In the months following the attacks of September 11th, information about the area's recovery was widely available; however, many of Lower Manhattan's residents and workers did not feel that it was reliable.
 Moreover, there was no one place where people could turn for a comprehensive overview of available information.
 LowerManhattan.info was created in response to a significant demand for a credible, "one-stop" source of information regarding Lower Manhattan's recovery from the terrorist attacks of September 11th.
-In its first year, LowerManhattan.info was funded by the Federal Emergency Management Agency (FEMA), LMDC subsequently allocated funds to support this project in Partial Action Plan 5 during its second year.
-In this Partial Action Plan, LMDC proposes to allocate funds for an additional year.
+In its first year, LowerManhattan.info was funded by the Federal Emergency Management Agency (FEMA); LMDC subsequently allocated \$1,300,000 in funding to support this project in Partial Action Plan 5 during its second year.
+In this Partial Action Plan 9, LMDC allocated an additional \$1,270,000 for an additional year.